20% off €30 or 25% off €45

 “Next, a brush that looks like a long stick with a little wand at the end is used.
 Your nurse or doctor will insert the speculum and open it up, then they’ll use the brush to take a sample from the cervix,” explains Dr Hines.
 The cervix is at the base of the womb and the entrance to the uterus.
 You may feel the brush twisting around a couple of times, collecting cells as a sample.

-What does a smear test feel like and will it hurt?
+Does a smear test hurt?

 There’s a big misconception that smear tests will hurt, but there's no reason why they should.